Is Matchmaking Worth It in San Francisco?

 It’s about meeting people without being reduced to a profile.

-Why Matchmaking Resonates in San Francisco
+Why It Resonates in San Francisco

 San Francisco has one of the most app-saturated dating cultures in the world.